Chen-zexi/vllm-cli/docs/multi-model-proxy.md

 # Multi-Model Proxy Server (Experimental)

-The Multi-Model Proxy is an experimental feature that enables serving multiple language models through a single unified API endpoint, with efficient GPU resource distribution and centralized management.
+The Multi-Model Proxy is an experimental feature that enables serving multiple language models through a single unified API endpoint, with dynamic model management, efficient GPU resource distribution through sleep/wake functionality, and centralized management.

 ## Overview

 The proxy server acts as a smart router that:
 - Routes requests to multiple vLLM instances based on model name
+- **NEW**: Dynamically adds/removes models without proxy restart
-- Manages GPU allocation across different models
+- **NEW**: Manages GPU memory through model sleep/wake functionality
 - Provides a single OpenAI-compatible endpoint for all models
-- Tracks request statistics and health status
+- Tracks request statistics and health status with enhanced state monitoring
-- Handles model lifecycle management

 ## Getting Started